containerman17/evmbombard/README.md

    - Reports errors and automatically retries when necessary
    - Monitors new blocks and transaction inclusion

-The recommended batch size is 79 transactions per batch.
+The recommended batch size is below 79 transactions per batch.
+Try 2, 10, 15, 20 and 50.
 Beyond this threshold, EVM nodes may start dropping transactions during network replication.

 Performance improves significantly when using multiple RPC nodes.
 The example